 Joy joined Watsi on January 8th, 2015.
-Six years ago, Joy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Joy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Joy's most recent donation traveled 8,500 miles to support Naomi, a single mother-of-three from Kenya, to fund a surgery to remove her gallstones.

 Joy has funded healthcare for 68 patients in 10 countries.